-Runners Up: There are a number of other helpful commentaries on the book of Romans.
+There are a number of other helpful commentaries on the book of Romans.
 Among them are the classic sixteenth-century commentary by Martin Luther.
 Banner of Truth publishes the older work of Robert Haldane and the more recent 14 volume work by D. Martyn Lloyd Jones.
 Among the more recent evangelical scholarly commentaries are those by Robert H. Mounce and Thomas R. Schreiner.
 An older evangelical work is that of F.F.
 Bruce.
 Among those works that will help preachers are the commentaries by Paul Barnett and James Montgomery Boice.

 Other “Top 5 Commentaries” blog posts: